 The Korat’s health will mostly depend on its living conditions.
 Kittens from our cattery grow up in the best possible conditions we can provide them with – served fresh feed of the highest quality, provided with modern veterinary care, and – above all – love and attention of our family.
 The new owner should take care of yearly vaccinations, dewarming and veterinary checkup.
 An important aspect is a healthy diet – obese cats may develop health problems with time.

-Before you buy a cat from us, we would like to be sure if you can provide it with living conditions which will make it feel well, and you need to be sure whether its character is what you really want.
+Before you adopt a cat from us, we would like to be sure if you can provide it with living conditions which will make it feel well, and you need to be sure whether its active, attention-seeking, self-confident and srong-willed nature is what you really want.
 Therefore, we would like you to feel welcome at our place so that you can meet the cats of this exceptional, rare breed “in person”.